Muritiku/xmondrian-build/README.md

 I did not changed anything in original x-mondrian pages.

 ## How to use
-Just clone this repository, and build it with maven:
+Just clone this repository, and build it with maven & jdk 8:
 ```bash
 mvn clean package
 ```